-- 6. Written appeals must include: - a.
-The circumstances and actions that contributed to the dismissal - b.
-Why the department should reverse the dismissal and allow the student to remain in the program - c.
-How the student plans to address gaps in knowledge or skills - d.
-What the student plans to do to avoid dismissal in the future - 7.
-The ASC will conduct a review which typical includes a face-to-face interview with the student and the faculty member who awarded the grade. - 8.
+- 7. The ASC will conduct a review which typical includes a face-to-face interview with the student and the faculty member who awarded the grade. - 8.
 The Chairperson of the ASC submits a summary of the appeal, the review and the committee's recommendation including any plan for remediation to the MS Program Director - 9.
 The MS Program Director (or designee, if the MS Program Director is not available) reviews the recommendations of the ASC and makes a determination on the appeal.